 - Organize and share your screenshots however you’d like.
 Whether you prefer a long list of screenshots on your desktop or a searchable directory in the cloud, the advanced screenshot tools give you the tools to manage and share your screenshots after you take them

 Many people also use multiple screenshot tools.
 For example, I use a different screenshot tool on Windows (ShareX) than on Mac (Cleanshot) in order to get the best of both worlds on different systems.
 I also use Plus to see and share up-to-date data across apps.
+You can try it yourself for free here.

 We spent a lot of time researching each of these tools, so you could find the right one(s) for you!
 Click on these links to learn more about the apps directly from their creators, or read on to see why we suggested each of them.